Tuning arrays with rays: Physics-informed tuning of quantum dot charge states: Results

 The summary statistics for the final stage of PIT, i.e., setting a target charge configuration, are presented in Table~\ref{tab:exp-charge-tuning}.
-Given the long tails of the charge tuning success rate distributions as well as the presence of outliers, in addition to the overall average performance per target charge configuration we also report the central tendency and dispersion of performance using median and median absolute deviation.
-We find that the success rate is fairly comparable between the two datasets, with tuning to the $(2,1)$ charge state being less successful that tuning to $(1,1)$ and $(1,2)$.
-This asymmetry in charge tuning performance is likely due to the direction in which the data is acquired, with the fast scan direction typically giving a cleaner derivative than the slow scan direction.
+Given the long tails of the charge-tuning success rate distributions as well as the presence of outliers, in addition to the overall average performance per target charge configuration, we report also the central tendency and dispersion of performance using median and median absolute deviation.
+We find that the success rate is fairly comparable between the two datasets, with tuning to the $(2,1)$ charge state being less successful than tuning to $(1,1)$ and $(1,2)$.
+This asymmetry in charge-tuning performance is likely due to the direction in which the data is acquired, with the fast scan direction typically giving a cleaner derivative than the slow scan direction, combined with the effect of off-line virtualization.

 Distributions of the final positions relative to the center of the target charge state across each experimental dataset can be found in Fig.~\ref{fig:tuning-exp}(b).
 In order to compare performance between devices and charge states we normalize these distances by the radius of an inscribed circle for the target charge region.
-In these units a distance of no more than $1$ guarantees a success.
-From these distributions it is clear that the final positions end up close to the center of the target region.
-Failures fall into two roughly equal size groups: those roughly one charge away and those far away.
+In these units a distance of no more than $1.0$ guarantees success.
+An analysis of these distributions confirms that the final positions end up close to the center of the target region.
+Failures fall into two roughly equal-sized groups: those roughly one charge away and those far away.
 The nearby failures are primarily due to a single transition being missed on loading.
-The farther failures tend to be due to poor SNR causing excessive peaks to be found (ending in the $(0,0)$ state) or very few peaks to be found (ending at large charge occupation).
+The farther failures tend to be due to poor SNR causing excessive peaks to be found [ending in the $(0,0)$ state] or very few peaks to be found (ending at large charge occupation).
+The failure cases are especially apparent in the success rates of the outliers in Fig.~\ref{fig:tuning-exp}, and are compounded by off-line scans exhibiting static noise that can potentially affect many tuning runs.